 - Review extensions: Shows third party testimonials under an ad.

 - Sitelink extensions: Allows the user to create links under an ad to help consumers find specific pages related to what they are looking for.
 This could be store hours, product category pages, specials, etc.

 - Dynamic sitelink extensions: Shares recommended page links to help consumers redirect to certain pages on the businesses website based on their search.

 - Callout extensions: Additional text in an ad explaining special offers and/or features of the product or service.

 - Social annotations: specifically shares Google+ follower information.

 About the ad approval process

 Google must approve all ads before they can be published online.
-This approval process is important and assures that the ads are relevant, appropriate, and safe for users.
+This approval process is important and assures that the ads are relevant, appropriate, and safe for users, which is a crucial procedure for when law firms run PPC ads.
 The approval process can take around 1 business day (although it’s usually faster) and if there are problems with an ad Google will give recommendations on how to fix the problem.

 Because Google AdWords is such a complex program this blog has only scratched the surface of AdWords fundamentals.
 To learn more stay tuned to our blog as we dive deeper into even more advanced tools and fundamentals essential to success in AdWords.
 In the coming weeks we will discuss: Measurement optimization, performance, profitability, growth, and advanced search features.